nrwl/nx/packages/expo/docs/run-examples.md

 {% tab label="Run on a device" %}

 The `device` option allows you to launch your app in a specific device name or UDID.
-To see all your iOS simulators: run `xcrun simctl list`.
+To see all your iOS simulators: run `xcrun simctl list devices available`.
 To see all your Android emulators, run: `emulator -list-avds`.

 ```json